ckjoon/interview-prep/README.md

 # interview-prep
 ##Challenges
-1. One coding Question Per Day (One push per day at least)
+  - One push / Question per day
-2. Use only terminal window without any IDE interaction
+  - Use only terminal to code / edit
-3.

 Questions are from
 *www.leetCode.com